Archidoxes of Magic

 Jump to navigation Jump to search

 The Archidoxis magica (The Archidoxes of Magic) is a pseudo-Paracelsian grimoire of the 16th century.
-The book discusses magical sigils for the use on talismans or amulets.
+The book discusses magical sigils for the use on talismans or amulets including the creation of magic squares.

 Authorship